Nathan-Vandevoort/ENVY/README.md

 ## Requirements
-I built Envy for the Gnomon campus and such has no gaurentee to work in other environments without some customization.
+I built Envy for the Gnomon campus and may require customization before it works elsewhere.
-- Some sort of network attached storage drive/partition which is unique to each user
+- A network-attached storage drive/partition which is unique to each user
-- Some sort of network attached storage which all users have access to
+- A network-attached storage which all users have access to
-- User's machines must be running Windows
+- User machines must be running Windows
-- At least Python 3.10 on User's machines
+- At least Python 3.10 on user machines
-- All User machines must be on the same LAN
+- All user machines must be on the same LAN

 ## Resources